 Students, who are disabled, as defined by the ADA, must see a counselor in the Office of Accessibility Services located in L.66.01 NB, in order to establish eligibility for TAP under this provision.

-Once TAP eligibility has been established, the Office of Accessibility Services must submit the approval form to the TAP Officer in the Financial Aid Office in Room 1280 North Hall.
+Once TAP eligibility has been established, the Office of Accessibility Services must submit the approval form directly to the TAP Officer in the Financial Aid Office in room 607 BMW.